MiSTer-devel/TRS-80_MiSTer/README.md

   [type the first letter of the file you want to load (e or g for the disk images provided)] /
 ```

+###To load a CMD file:
+just select it in the OSD.
+Some CMD files won't work if they access disk rom routines.
+Sometimes a clean reboot is necessary before loading a CMD.

 ## Features:
  * Simulates a TRS-80 Model I with 48KB installed (currently no expansion interface or disk drives)